jamesbond19925-spec/RouterArena/README.md

 *Note: The model name must be the same as the one used in `./universal_model_names.py` (see next step for details)*

-**Important**: You also need to add cost information for each model (same model naming requirement as above) in `./model_cost/cost.json`.
-For each model in your config, add an entry with the pricing per million tokens:
+**Important**: For each model in your config, add an entry with the pricing per million tokens in this format:

 ```json
 {